huydang33/CppND-Capstone-Snake-Game/README.md

 ## Features add

 * Enter player names and password: Password will be encrypted and store in data/users.txt alongs with user name and highest score.
-* Difficulty setting: Easy/Normal/Hard
+* Difficulty setting: Easy/Normal/Hard with 1/2/3 score for each food.
 * Reading and Writing user's high score.
 * Obstacles in Normal/Hard level: The snake will die if hit the obstacles.
-* Poison Food available in Hard Level: There is 30% chance that poisoned the snake and make it go in opposite direction.
-For example, pressing Up key will result to Down key (effective in 5 second).
+* Special food: Randomly appears after 5 seconds and stays for 3 second before disappearing.
+Gain double points based on difficulty level.
 * Console output score.

 ## Addressed rubric points